DenJens/Hangfire.Documentation/tutorials/send-email.rst

         }
     }

 This is a plain C# static method.
-We are creating an ``EmailService`` instance, finding the desired comment and sending a mail with Postal.
+We are creating an ``EmailService`` instance, finding the desired comment and sending an email with Postal.
 Simple enough, especially when compared to a custom Windows Service solution.

 .. warning::

-   Emails now are sent outside of request processing pipeline.
+   Emails now are sent outside of the request processing pipeline.
 As of Postal 1.0.0, there are the following `limitations <http://aboutcode.net/postal/outside-aspnet.html>`_: you can not use layouts for your views, you MUST use ``Model`` and not ``ViewBag``, embedding images is `not supported <https://github.com/andrewdavey/postal/issues/44>`_ either.

-That's all!
+That is all!
 Try to create some comments and see the ``C:\Temp`` path.
 You also can check your background jobs at ``http://<your-app>/hangfire``.
 If you have any questions, you are welcome to use the comments form below.

 .. note::

-   If you experience assembly load exceptions, please, please delete the following sections from the ``web.config`` file (I forgot to do this, but don't want to re-create the repository):
+   If you experience assembly load exceptions, please, please delete the following sections from the ``web.config`` file (I forgot to do this, but do not want to re-create the repository):

    .. code-block:: xml